Recovery time after an abortion will be different for everyone, but you'll usually feel better within a few days.

 Information and advice for after your abortion

-Your abortion provider will give you instructions about how to care for yourself during and after the abortion and how to access care if you have any issues.
-If you are having issues, contact your abortion provider for advice about what to do.
+Your abortion provider will give you instructions about how to care for yourself during and after your abortion and how to get care if you have any issues.
+If you're having issues, contact your abortion provider for advice about what to do.

 As a general guide: